Teso people

 The Iteso (or people of Teso) are a Nilotic ethnic group in eastern Uganda and western Kenya.
 Teso refers to the traditional homeland of the Iteso, and Ateso is their language.

 History

-Origins

-The exact origins of the Iteso remain unclear.
-Iteso oral tradition holds that they had migrated south from Sudan over centuries at some indeterminate time in the past.
-Others have proposed an origin in Ethiopia, while others think that the Iteso split off from the Karamojong.
-If the last theory is true, this supposed split likely happened quite early considering the lack of similar cultural rituals and naming conventions between the two groups.
-However, there are notable cultural ties and linguistic similarities between the two groups; the word "Karamojong" literally means "the old ones who stayed behind."

 Migration

 It's believed there were two waves of migration.
 The first migration brought them to present day northeastern Uganda and western Kenya and was largely gradual and peaceful.
 The legendary hero Oduk and his wife Among'in supposedly helped the Iteso in this second migration to modern day Busia County circa 1500 AD, and by the 19th century, they controlled a vast swathe of territory.
 Their aggressive expansion drew them into conflicts with other already present ethnic groups.
 Oduk is credited with militarily organizing the Iteso and helping them defeat their rivals.
 However, their gains were reversed as neighboring ethnic groups allied with the British defeated them.
 Much of traditional Iteso culture and organization was lost when they were conquered by the Ganda people in the 19th century; the language of the northern Ateso is markedly influenced by Luganda due to this conquest.
 In contrast, southern Ateso has been influenced by the Turkana language.